jmcollin78/versatile_thermostat/.github/ISSUE_TEMPLATE/issue.md

 If you have a simple question or you are not sure this is an issue, don't open an issue but open a new discussion [here](https://github.com/jmcollin78/versatile_thermostat/discussions).

+Check also in the [Troubleshooting](#troubleshooting) paragrah of the README if the aswer is not already given.

 Issues not containing the minimum requirements will be closed:

 - Issues without a description (using the header is not good enough) will be closed.